 - If the student disagrees with the action taken by the hearing panel, he or she may place a statement in his or her educational record giving the reasons for disagreeing with the decision.

 NOTE: An appeal of grades or disciplinary action should follow the processes outlined in the student handbook and/or academic catalog.

 Procedure to Request Withholding of Directory Information

-- In the fall semester, before the printed roster is published, students will be notified about the opportunity to request that Directory Information be withheld.
+- In the fall semester, students will be notified about the opportunity to request that Directory Information be withheld.

 - Students may request to withhold disclosure of Directory Information by completing a form online or in the Registrar’s Office.

 - Bethel will continue to honor a student’s last request with regard to the disclosure or non-disclosure of Directory Information made while the student was in attendance at Bethel.
 Bethel cannot assume the responsibility to contact the student for subsequent permission to release Directory Information.
 Regardless of the effect upon the student, Bethel assumes no liability for honoring an instruction to restrict/withhold Directory Information.

 - A student who is no longer enrolled cannot request that Directory Information be withheld.
 A student who is no longer enrolled can rescind their request to withhold Directory Information.

 The Act generally does not guarantee any rights to parents or guardians of students who are attending post-secondary institutions.